Majorana-magnon interactions in topological Shiba chains: Ferromagnetic lattice dynamics

-effectively entails to substituting $J\rightarrow\Delta/S$ and $\Sigma_\nu\rightarrow 2\mathcal{N}\alpha^2(1+\alpha^2)^{-2}\Sigma_\nu \equiv \widetilde{\Sigma}_\nu$ in Eq.~\eqref{el-m}.
-This in turn implies the electronic response is governed by the low-energy scale $\Delta$ ($\alpha\approx 1$) and not by the coupling strength $J$ as could have been naively anticipated.
+effectively entails substituting $J\rightarrow\Delta/S$ and $\Sigma_\nu\rightarrow 2\mathcal{N}\alpha^2(1+\alpha^2)^{-2}\Sigma_\nu \equiv \widetilde{\Sigma}_\nu$ in Eq.~\eqref{el-m}.
+This in turn implies that the electronic response is governed by the low-energy scale $\Delta$ ($\alpha\approx 1$) instead of the coupling strength $J$ as could have been anticipated from the prefactor of Eq.~\eqref{el-m}.
 To determine the effect of the YSR states on the uniform magnon mode, we evaluate the response to a uniform $ac$ magnetic field $h(t)=h_0\mathrm{e}^{-\mathrm{i}\omega t}$ applied perpendicular to the magnetization, with $h_0$ and $\omega\sim\epsilon_{\rm m}$ being its amplitude and frequency, respectively.
-Following Refs.~\cite{Dmytruk2015Cavity,Trif2019Braiding,Shen2021Theory}, we can exploit the input-output theory to quantify the magnonic response in leading order in the electron-magnon interaction.
-The amplitude of this uniform mode in the frequency space becomes:
+Following Refs.~\cite{Dmytruk2015Cavity,Trif2019Braiding,Aseev2019Degeneracy,Shen2021Theory}, we can exploit the input-output theory to quantify the magnonic response in leading order in the electron-magnon interaction.
+The amplitude of this uniform mode in the frequency space becomes

 where